 CLUI has recently trained its investigative sights on a subject of keen interest to urbanists and environmentalists: the urban and natural spaces that for much of the past century have been shaped and misshaped by the extraction, processing and transportation of oil.
 Last winter and spring two exhibitions photo-documented pieces of this petroscape: Trans-Alaska Pipeline tracked the 800-mile journey of the four-foot-diameter pipeline from Prudhoe Bay on the Arctic Ocean to its southern terminus at the port of Valdez; Texas Oil: Landscape of an Industry catalogued the transformations wrought on the land and offshore by the petrochemical industry centered in Houston.

-Los Angeles is the most urban oil field, hidden and camouflaged, pulling oil out from under our feet.
+Los Angeles is the most active urban oil field, hidden and camouflaged, pulling oil out from under our feet.

 The center’s latest oil-related exhibition, which opened in late October at its Culver City space, is Urban Crude: The Oil Fields of the Los Angeles Basin.
 Urban Crude describes, in photographs and texts, the past and present of the 41 active oil fields of metropolitan Los Angeles, from which about 28 million barrels are extracted annually (down from the peak of 133 million barrels, in 1969).
 The exhibition pays particular attention to the myriad efforts to camouflage the petro-infrastructure — to suppress awareness of the fact that about 5,000 oil wells remain active in the midst of the second most populous city in the United States.

-Or as we learn from the exhibit texts: “Los Angeles is the most urban oil field, where the industry operates in cracks, corners, and edges, hidden behind fences, and camouflaged into architecture, pulling oil out from under our feet. . . .
+Or as we learn from the exhibit texts: “Los Angeles is an active urban oil field, where the industry operates in cracks, corners, and edges, hidden behind fences, and camouflaged into architecture, pulling oil out from under our feet. . . .
 Los Angeles is an active laboratory for how to extract oil from a developed city, something more likely to occur as the world urbanizes.
 Generally considered unsightly, dirty, and smelly, the oil industry has had to develop defenses against the rising value of the land and the encroachment of housing and retail.
 Sound muffling technology, visual barriers, and the concentration of wells into smaller areas, using directional drilling techniques to access fields through diagonal and horizontal wells, are all technologies developed here.”